Prussian National Assembly: Elections and task of the National Assembly

 The main goal of King Frederick William IV and the liberal March Ministry under Ludolf Camphausen in calling elections to the National Assembly was to steer the often spontaneous and unpredictable revolutionary movement into controllable channels by legalizing it.
 The reconvened United Diet decided on an "agreement [of the parliament with the king] of the Prussian constitution" as the goal of the coming National Assembly.
 This thus expressly forbade an independent draft by Parliament.

 The electoral law provided for universal, equal, and indirect suffrage.
 All men over the age of 24 who had lived in their place of residence for more than six months and did not receive poor relief had the right to vote.
 No larger German state had a similarly broad electoral franchise as Prussia.
-The primary elections took place on May 1, 1848 (at the same time as those for the German National Assembly).
-The electors thus determined decided the composition of the parliament on May 8 and 10, 1848.
+The primary elections took place on 1 May 1848 (at the same time as those for the Frankfurt National Assembly).
+The electors thus determined decided the composition of the parliament on 8 and 10 May 1848.